h2oai/driverlessai-recipes/air-gapped_installations/README.md

   ```

 ## Installation Guide
-Follow the steps below to use custom recipes for DAI in an air-gapped environment:
+Follow the steps below to use custom recipes for H2O Driverless AI in an air-gapped environment:

 **Note**: *These steps should be performed on the Internet-Facing Machine.*

-1. Download the required version of the Driverless AI TAR SH installer on the Internet-Facing Machine from [H2O.ai Downloads](https://www.h2o.ai/download/).
+1. Download the required version of the H2O Driverless AI TAR SH installer on the Internet-Facing Machine from [H2O.ai Downloads](https://www.h2o.ai/download/).

-2. Run the following commands to install the Driverless AI TAR SH.
+2. Run the following commands to install the H2O Driverless AI TAR SH.
 Replace `VERSION` with the specific version you need.
     ```
     chmod 755 dai-VERSION.sh
     ./dai-VERSION.sh